wso2/docs-choreo-dev/en/docs/administer/review-workflow-approval-requests.md

 Approval requests are submitted on behalf of the team.
 Once approved, any authorized team member can execute the task.
 For certain tasks, execution may occur automatically upon approval.

-## Permissions to review and respond to approval requests

-To review and respond to approval requests, users must have the following permissions:

-  - **WORKFLOW-MANAGEMENT**: Grants access to view and approve workflow requests.
-Each workflow type has a separate permission.
-  - **PROJECT-MANAGEMENT**: Grants access to view and approve workflow requests.
-This is the same permission used to update or delete projects.

 ## View workflow approval requests

 To view workflow approval requests assigned to you, follow these steps: